ttu/ruuvitag-sensor/developer_notes.md

 ## Run long duration tests

-Test will create new BLE scanning subprocesses on each get_data_for_sensors-method call (approx every 5sec)
+Test will create new BLE scanning subprocesses on each get_data_for_sensors-method call (approximately every 5 seconds)

 ```python
 from datetime import datetime